FarronF/limerick-council-meetings/meetings/2016/03/14-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council 12th February 2016.md

 The RPS report recommended that the Council authorised proceeding to the selection of

 preferred bidder stage.
-The above reports are included in Appendix E.--- 7
+The above reports are included in Appendix E.
+---
+7

 • **Stage 2 - Selection of Preferred Bidder**